 We don't train on the internet.
 We train on reality.

-While others bet on bigger datasets, Mateza builds agents that learn from scratch.
+While others bet on bigger datasets, Mateza builds agents that learn from scratch—starting with critical infrastructure: open datasets and benchmarks for African languages.

 Today's "AI" models—GPT, Claude, Llama—are miracles of engineering, but they are fundamentally Statistical Engines.